c1ay/scenarios/kubernetes-based-CICD-practical-bootcamp/lab-5-deploying-and-using-harbor-in-kubernetes/step11.md

 CMD [". /go-hello-world"]
 ```

-If pulling the dependency package times out, you can change the Dockerfile to the following:
+If pulling dependency packages times out, you can change the Dockerfile to the following:

 ```dockerfile
 FROM golang